rvsitebuilder/developer-docs/app-schedule.md

 RVsitebuilder accomodates this by installing `Queuesharedhost App`, it is a wrapper around [queueworker/sansdaemon](https://github.com/orobogenius/sansdaemon) which run Laravel Queue by schedule task every 5 minutes.
 That means queues are not execute immediately as expected but run every 5 minutes.

 If the end-users are not run on shared hosting environment, and have SSH access to the server to run command line.
-End-users are suggested to disable `Queuesharedhost App` on RVsitebuilder `admin's manage` app.
+End-users are suggested to disable `Queuesharedhost App` on RVsitebuilder admin's `Manage App`.